discluster/cluster/README.md

 ### Initialisation

-When the cluster is spawned, it will immediately spawn shards but not connect them to the gateway until instructed to by CONTROL.
-After instructed to, the cluster will connect shards at a rate of [1 per 5 seconds](https://discord.com/developers/docs/topics/gateway#identifying), unless [maximum concurrency](https://discord.com/developers/docs/topics/gateway#sharding-for-very-large-bots) is used in which case it will connect all at once.
+When the cluster is spawned, it will immediately spawn shards and connect them to the Discord gateway.
+CONTROL only spawns clusters when they are ready to connect to Discord.
+The cluster will connect shards at a rate of [1 per 5 seconds](https://discord.com/developers/docs/topics/gateway#identifying), unless [maximum concurrency](https://discord.com/developers/docs/topics/gateway#sharding-for-very-large-bots) is used in which case it will connect all shards at once.

 After connecting all shards, the cluster will send an event back to CONTROL to signal that it is ready and recieving events.